To anyone out there who’s hurting —

 The deaths by suicide of Kate Spade and Anthony Bourdain have been front and centre of late.
 This has given some the courage to divulge information about family members who died by suicide.
 Others have spoken openly for the first time about dark periods in which they contemplated suicide.

-I have lived with depression for most of my adult life.
-The profound pain and darkness are real and, yes, many years ago, I too have looked at suicide as a way an agony that defies words.
+I have lived with depression and its evil twin sister, anxiety, for most of my adult life.
+The profound pain and darkness are real and, yes, many years ago, I too have looked at suicide as a way to end the agony that defies words.
 Thankfully, I have not been in that dark place for many years and I am filled with gratitude that I can enjoy my husband, children and grandchildren.

 One of the damaging aspects of depression and its evil twin, anxiety, is that they rob one’s ability to feel joy.
 Life seems hopeless.
 In my experience, depression tells an assortment of lies, lies like: